INSTRUCTOR: Tim Hawkins

 Below 60 F

-Attendance: You are expected to attend class.
-If you are absent from a class you will be responsible for all material covered, all announcements made, and all assignments collected or announced.
+Attendance: If you are absent from a class, you are responsible for all material covered and all announcements made.
 No make-up tests will be given for any reason.
 If you know that you will be out on a test date due to prior obligations, then you may make an appointment to take the test early.
+If you are absent from a test, the final exam will replace your missed test score (final exam replaces lowest test score).
+Only one missed test can be replaced; a second or third missed test will be given a grade of zero.

 Honesty: Every student is expected and required to do his or her own work in this course and all other courses at Dalton State College.
-Any instances of cheating will result in a minimum penalty of dismissal from the course with a grade of “F”.
+Any instances of cheating will result in a minimum penalty of zero on the assignment up to a possible dismissal from the course with a grade of “F”.
+Cheating and plagiarism are a part of the Dalton State Code of Student Conduct, which can be found in its most updated form at http://daltoncampuslife.com/student-conduct/.

 DROP / WITHDRAWAL

-The last day to drop this class without penalty is Thursday, March 21, 2013.
+The last day to drop this class without penalty is Thursday, October 24, 2013.
 You will be assigned a grade of W. After this date, withdrawal without penalty is permitted only in cases of extreme hardship as determined by the Vice President for Academic Affairs; otherwise a grade of WF will be issued.
-The proper form for withdrawing from all classes at the college after the official drop/add period but before the published withdrawal date is the Schedule Adjustment Form.
-All students must meet with a staff member at the Office of Academic Resources in the Pope Student Center to initiate the withdrawal process.
-After meeting with the staff member, students will then finalize the withdrawal process in the Enrollment Services Office.
 Students who fail to complete the official drop/withdrawal procedure will receive the grade of F. Withdrawal from class is a student responsibility.
+Before dropping any class, the college strongly advises that students meet with their academic advisor and their instructor to discuss the impact of a withdrawal on their graduation plans.
+The college also strongly advises students who are receiving any type of financial aid to visit the Financial Aid Office in Pope Student Center to discuss the impact a withdrawal may have on their financial aid status.
 The grade of W counts as hours attempted for the purposes of financial aid.

 Monday/Tuesday/Thursday: 9:00 a.m.-12:15 p.m. and 1:30 p.m. - 5:00 p.m.